clvrai/leaps/README.md

         - --CEM.elitism_rate: percent of the population considered ‘elites’
         - --CEM.reduction: CEM population reduction ['mean', 'weighted_mean']
         - --CEM.init_type: initial distribution to sample from ['normal':N(0,1), 'tiny_normal':N(0,0.1), 'ones':N(1, 0)]

+- Results are saved to `pretrain/output_dir`.
+Use tensorboard to visualize the results.
+Note: returns are set to a maximum of 1.1, while it is a max of 1.0 in the paper.
+This reward difference is due to a syntax bonus, simply subtract 0.1 from the printed/tensorboard results to get the corresponding return out of 1.0.

 ## Results